 - For a Proper Sit-Down Meal: If you’re looking for a more substantial meal, Híd Bisztró, located near the Margaret Bridge, is a solid choice.
 It offers a reliable menu of Hungarian and international dishes and has a lovely terrace in the summer.

-Beyond the Bath: A Quick Stroll to a Hidden Gem
+Beyond the Bath: A Stroll to the Tomb of Gül Baba

 Feeling completely blissed out, I had one last surprise for Sarah.
-A short, five-minute walk up the hill from Lukács lies the Thomb of Ghul baba.
+A short, five-minute walk up the hill from Lukács lies the Tomb of Gül Baba.
 This beautifully restored 16th-century Ottoman shrine is the northernmost holy site of Islam in Europe.
 It’s surrounded by a fragrant rose garden and offers breathtaking panoramic views over the Danube and Pest.
 It’s a wonderfully peaceful and free-to-enter spot that perfectly complements the historical atmosphere of the bath.

 Frequently Asked Questions